nerdalert/OpenDaylight-Lab/README.md

 OpenDaylight-Lab
 ================

-This VM has preinstalled, controllers and OpenFlow tools on a VM image.
+These VMs contains the following working components, along with a snapshot of any bugs from the time of pull.
 Very little if any Linux knowledge is required.
+Never a bad time to learn Linux anywho if you havent made the time before.

+There will be plenty of bugs, but this is all brand new so be patient or help fix it.
+You can update the code by pulling updates, or just deleting the code directory and re-cloning the repo with the instructions in the second part of this post:

 The VM contains the following working components:
 ==========================================